johnNeil-castillo/furniturely/README.md

 ### Powered by firebase 9 in user authentication and stripe for handling online payments with cash on delivery option.

 ### Used MERN Stack for development of this website.
+And used antd and bootstrap in front end.

 ### [Furniturely](https://furniturely.herokuapp.com/)